Elementary Teacher Preparation Policy

 Scientifically Based Reading Instruction—Tests and Standards: Hawaii does not require teacher candidates to pass an assessment that measures knowledge of scientifically based reading instruction prior to certification or at any point thereafter.
-Hawaii's Praxis Multiple Subjects (5001) test contains a Reading and Language Arts subtest.
-The Reading and Language Arts subtest assesses some, but not all of the components of the science of reading instruction, and therefore does not amount to an adequate stand-alone reading test.
+Candidates have the option of passing the Praxis Multiple Subjects (5001) test or the Praxis Elementary Education Asssesment (5006) test.
+The Reading and Language Arts subtests assesses some, but not all of the components of the science of reading instruction, and therefore neither test amounts to an adequate stand-alone reading test.

 Additionally, Hawaii has the following options for verifying content knowledge for licensure:

 Require all teacher candidates who teach elementary grades to pass a rigorous assessment in the science of reading instruction.